ppcharlotte/Data-Science/PCA_MultiDataset_Analysis/README.md

 ## ▶️ Instructions

-1. Download the datasets to the `data/` folder.
+1. Download the datasets in the `data/` folder.
 2. Install dependencies:

 ```bash